How to Avoid Common AI Scams

 4. 4

-Staying Secure in a Changing AI Environment
+Staying secure in a changing AI environment

 As AI evolves, concerns about data privacy and risk management for both individuals and businesses continue to grow.
 Regulators are considering ways to develop AI and maximize its benefits while reducing the likelihood of negative impacts to society.
 However, there currently isn’t any comprehensive AI federal legislation in the United States.

+So, what does all this mean to you?
+How do the advancements in AI impact your life from a security perspective?
 Fortunately, the answer is surprisingly simple.
-You don’t need to learn a new set of cybersecurity rules.
-Instead, you should review your current cybersecurity protection and make sure it follows best practices in critical areas such as passwords, data privacy, personal cybersecurity and especially social engineering.
+You should review your current cybersecurity strategy and make sure it follows best practices in critical areas such as passwords management, data privacy personal cybersecurity and social engineering.

 As always, it’s a good idea to regularly visit our Security Center for updates regarding AI and our latest cybersecurity tips.
 By staying secure, it makes it easier for all of us to enjoy the conveniences and other enhancements in our daily lives made possible by AI.